The Best STD Dating Sites

 Cons

 • Limits dating pool.
-Of course, an STD-specific dating site will not have as many users as general dating sites.
-So, don’t expect to see as many profiles as you might see on Tinder or Bumble.
-Keep in mind that the dating pool might be smaller, but what you share in common makes a difference.
+Of course, an STD-specific dating site will have fewer users than general dating sites.
+So, expect fewer profiles than you might see on Tinder or Bumble.
+Remember that the dating pool might be smaller, especially if you live in a remote area.

 • May feed into STD stigma.
 Some argue that STD dating sites actually feed into STD stigma.
 By relegating those with STDs to these sites, dating companies imply that those with STDs shouldn’t date people without STDs.
 Of course, you can use any dating site you please.
 The millions of people using these dating sites certainly don’t feel they’re contributing to stigma.
 Instead, they are using these sites as a tool to react against stigma and date successfully.